 How did they could identify me and find my address?

 Those German law firms sending warning letters usually hire specialized third-party services that are scanning P2P nodes and clients, recording IP adresses that are currently downloading illegally in Germany.
-They are then authorized by law to ask your internet provider to disclose any information linked to that IP adress.
+They are then authorized by law to ask your internet provider in Germany to disclose any information linked to that IP adress.
 This is how they obtained your private details.

-There is no clear set of rules that puts a figure on the fine you have received.
-It might be 900€ per illegally downloaded song in Germany or 2000€ for downloading a movie in Germany.
-The figure is entirely up to them.
+There is no clear set of rules that puts a figure for infringements.
+The figure is entirely up to them within a certain range.
 We will see later how it is possible to bargain it down a little.
 Although they do threaten to take this to court, it’s relatively quite rare it happens.
 It mostly an argument to scare you into paying fast and without asking any questions.

-Is this a real german law firm and not a scam?
+Is this a real German law firm and not a scam?
 Do they really work with the copyright holders?

 Now this is a little tricky because it is true that some scam letters (e.g from non-existing “Kroner & Kollegen” law firm) have been sent around and they are not entitled to represent the copyright holder.
 However, most often than not, the warning letter for illegally downloading copyrighted content is a real one coming from a real law firm who represents company like Viacom, Sony, 20th Century Fox, etc.